Gaius-Augustus/BRAKER/README.md

 BRAKER2 produces several important output files in the working directory.

--   : Genes predicted by AUGUSTUS with intron hints from given extrinsic evidence.
+-   augustus.hints.gtf: Genes predicted by AUGUSTUS with intron hints from given extrinsic evidence.
 This file will be missing if BRAKER was run with the option `--esmode`.

--   : Genes predicted by AUGUSTUS with UTR parameters and coverage information from RNA-Seq data in GTF-format.
+-   augustus.hints_utr.gtf: Genes predicted by AUGUSTUS with UTR parameters and coverage information from RNA-Seq data in GTF-format.
 The file will only be present if BRAKER was run with the option `--UTR=on` and a RNA-Seq BAM-file.

--   : Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
+-   augustus.ab_initio.gtf: Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
 The file will always be present if AUGUSTUS has been run with the option `--esmode`.
 Otherwise, it will only be present if BRAKER was run with the option `--AUGUSTUS_ab_initio`.

--   : Genes predicted by AUGUSTUS with UTR parameters in *ab initio* mode in GTF-format.
+-   augustus.ab_initio_utr.gtf: Genes predicted by AUGUSTUS with UTR parameters in *ab initio* mode in GTF-format.
 This file will only be present if BRAKER was executed with the options `--UTR=on` and a RNA-Seq BAM-file, and with the option `--AUGUSTUS_ab_initio`.

--   : Genes predicted by GeneMark-ES/ET in GTF-format.
+-   GeneMark-E*/genemark.gtf: Genes predicted by GeneMark-ES/ET in GTF-format.
     This file will be missing if BRAKER was executed with proteins of close homology and the option `--trainFromGth`.

--   : The extrinsic evidence data extracted from RNAseq.bam and/or
+-   hintsfile.gff: The extrinsic evidence data extracted from RNAseq.bam and/or
     protein data.
 The introns are used for training GeneMark-ES/ET, all features are used for predicting genes with AUGUSTUS.
 The file is in GFF-format.